bomonike/bomonike.github.io/ai-glossary.md

 * Machine Learning (ML) | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.

-* NLP = Natural Language Processing | A subset of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
+* NLP = Natural Language Processing | The ability of AI systems to understand, interpret, and generate human language.
+A subset of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
 * NER = Named-Entity Recognition | A subtask of information extraction that helps to locate and classify named entities like first and last names, geographic location, age, address, and phone number in unstructured data sources.

 * OpenAI Whisper | An automatic speech recognition system trained on 680,000 hours of supervised data that can transcribe speech in several languages.